 - 37. At the end of quarter two, four of the five corporate performance indicators under this priority are due to be reported. - 38.
-Three indicators are performing on or better than target: - The number of projected jobs created through Chorley Council support or intervention, - Number of business engagements by the Council. - The % of 16-17 year olds who are not in education, employment, or training (NEET) - 39.
+Two indicators are performing on or better than target: - The number of projected jobs created through Chorley Council support or intervention, - Number of business engagements by the Council. - 39.
+One indicator cannot be reported this quarter as the data is currently unavailable from Lancashire County Council: - The % of 16-17 year olds who are not in education, employment, or training (NEET) - 40.
 One indicator is performing below target and outside the 5% threshold: - The number of people who participate in a volunteering opportunity (as a result of an intervention by the Employment Service)

-Indicator Polarity Target Q2 2022/23 Q2 2023/24 Symbol Trend participate opportunity intervention er of people who e in a volunteering y (as a result of an on by the ent Service) Bigger is better 36 10 29 Better than Q2 2022/23 Reason below target: employability service the council refers ind Support is provided to for Work and Pension e Council continues to engage residents into volunteering opportunities via the ployability service.
-However, the employability sector is very well resourced, an council refers individuals and partners into existing provision. poort is provided to the employment network, working alongside the Departmen Work and Pensions (DWP) and Lancashire Adult Learning (LAL) to deliver the ents 'Raising Aspirations' in September 2023 and '50+ Mid-Life MOT' in October ced, and partment ver the Action required: The council continue its role in strengther the Community Res Service.
-Alongside t Referral Partnership and Faith Sector (V0 supports them in off Tempo Time Credits council have develo elements of this offe additional high quali hing commi ilience Fra he revised formalises CFS) and v ering a hig s in Chorley ped an act er; bringing unity capa mework) v Voluntee s the supp olunteer o h-quality v y is celebr ion plan th Food Clu acity and re via other m ring Policy port offered organisatic volunteerin rating its 10 nat reinvigo bs into the esilience (a lechanisms , the Comr I to the Vol ons to recru g experien Oth year th orates the network a is outlined s within the nunity Volu untary, Co uit voluntee ice. is year and earn and s nd securin within unteering mmunity ers and I the pend g
+Indicator Polarity Target Q2 2022/23 Q2 2023/24 Symbol Trend participate , Bigger is better 36 10 29 • Better than Q2 2022/23 Reason below target: The Council continues to engage residents into volunteering opportunities via the employability service.
+However, the employability sector is very well resourced, and the council refers individuals and partners into existing provision.
+Support is provided to the employment network, working alongside the Department for Work and Pensions (DWP) and Lancashire Adult Learning (LAL) to deliver the events 'Raising Aspirations' in September 2023 and '50+ Mid-Life MOT' in October 2023.
+Action required: The council continue its role in strengther the Community Res Service.
+Alongside t Referral Partnership and Faith Sector (Vosupports them in off ning commonilience Franche revised formalises CFS) and v unity capa mework) Voluntee the supp olunteer acity and revia other many office of the contraction of the contractio esilience (a nechanism , the Comr I to the Vol ons to recru s outlined is within the nunity Voluuntary, Countary, Couit voluntee within inteering mmunity

+Tempo Time Credits in Chorley is celebrating its 10th year this year and the council have developed an action plan that reinvigorates the earn and spend elements of this offer; bringing Food Clubs into the network and securing additional high quality spend opportunities, including an improved leisure offer.
 A celebration event is currently being planned to take place in November, with a communications plan that will commence prior to the event to highlight to residents and organisations the impact of time credits, the value of volunteering in Chorley's communities and routes into volunteering in Chorley.
 The event will also help to showcase the community wide impact of the time credits volunteering model to key local stakeholders.

 The council continues to routinely support community groups to provide training opportunities for their volunteers through the community training calendar, delivering Bereavement Support training in July and August 2023.

+Trend:

-Trend: The indicator is performing better than the 10 reported in Q2 2022/23, which was also worse than target.
+The indicator is performing better than the 10 reported in Q2 2022/23, which was also worse than target.

-Healthy, safe, and engaged communitie
+Healthy, safe, and engaged communities